Vanessa-Kris/relaysms-homepage/README.md

-# RelaySMS
+# NewSMS

-Welcome to the RelaySMS project homepage!
+Welcome to the NewSMS project homepage!

 This project was crafted with [React](https://github.com/facebook/create-react-app) for a seamless development experience.